About

 I teach, and genuinely enjoy it.
-Over the years I have led courses and seminars, in person and online, across Colombia, Chile, Ireland, and Germany, covering business, marketing, entrepreneurship, and economics.
-The classroom and the research desk inform each other more than most syllabi let on.
+Over the years I have led courses and seminars, in person and online, across Colombia, Chile, Ireland, and Germany, covering AI, business, marketing, entrepreneurship, and economics.

 Away from screens and whiteboards, I read widely and track everything on Goodreads.
 I also take weight training and nutrition science seriously, probably more seriously than is strictly necessary.